A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Data and Observations

-In the MIR and FIR, we also use Spitzer/MIPS and Herschel/PACS fluxes from \citet{elbaz11}, if available, and Herschel/SPIRE fluxes from \citet{oliver12}, which were based on Spitzer/MIPS prior positions.
-We also use SCUBA-2 450~$\mu$m fluxes from the SG program \citep{barger22, mckay23}.
+In the MIR and FIR, we use Spitzer/MIPS {24~$\mu$m} and Herschel/PACS {100~$\mu$m and 160~$\mu$m} fluxes from \citet{elbaz11}, if available, and Herschel/SPIRE {250~$\mu$m and 350~$\mu$m} fluxes from \citet{oliver12}, which were based on Spitzer/MIPS prior positions.
+We also use SCUBA-2 450~$\mu$m fluxes from the SG program \citep{barger22, mckay23}. {In addition to the ALMA data from our programs, we include 1.1~mm fluxes from the GOODS-ALMA survey \citep{gomez-guijarro22}, where available.
+With these, plus our ALMA data at 870~$\mu$m, 1.2~mm, 2~mm, and 3~mm, our sample is covered by up to 11 bands at $\lambda \geq 24\,\mu$m.
+Fifty-five sources (out of 75) are detected in nine or more of these bands.
+For more detail on the available FIR data, we refer the reader to \citet{mckay23} and \citet{cowie23}.}